printedcom/rabbitmq-queue-bundle/README.md

 ### Maintenance

 In order to bring down your queue or halt its progress we have the following console commands defined.
-This will allow for easy maintenace of the queue consumers/workers.
+This will allow for easy maintenance of the queue consumers/workers.

 ```
 queue:maintenance:up